mjf1406/classquest/README.md

   - [ ] prevents absent students from being awarded points
   - [ ] prevents absent students from losing points
   - [ ] prevents absent students from redeeming points
+- BETA LAUNCH
+  - Need to publish the app on [google console](https://console.cloud.google.com/auth/audience?authuser=0&inv=1&invt=AbmbDA&project=classcraft-clone)
+  - Need to launch on [Clerk](https://clerk.com/docs/deployments/overview)
+  - Add the site to Google Console so it appears on Google Search

 ### p1

+- UX: Users can now add demo classes -- will need to do the following
+  - **What if we just automatically give them assistant access to a pre-created demo class when they join the site?**
+  1. Create a class for the user as the teacher called "RANDOM_ANIMAL - Demo" with year as current year.
+  2. Insert students into `students` table.
+  3. Insert students into `student_classes` table.
+  4. Insert default behaviors
+  5. Insert default redemption items
+  6. Randomly award various behaviors
+  7. Randomly have student redeem things
+  8. soooooo many more
 - FEATURE: Points -- track points on a per student, group, and class basis
   - [ ] award points
     - [x] to a single student
       - [x] clicking on the student opens a dialog with a grid list of all behaviors, with positive and needs work as tabs
       - [x] need a quantity that defaults to 1
     - [x] to selected students
-    - [ ] streaks are tracked for each student, and the teacher is alerted
+    - [ ] streaks for behaviors
-      - [ ] off days should be declared in the settings, so they are excluded from breaking streaks
+      - looks at patterns automatically, while ignoring the off days and off dates
+      - for now, only see how many days in a row, look for the longest streak for each behavior
+      - list the top 5 streaks on the card, prioritizing current streaks (need to do it today/next on day to continue), view all to see for each behavior
+      - is it performed daily/weekly/monthly?
   - [ ] positive and negative behavior
     - [x] user can create them, setting an icon, name, and point value
     - [x] user can edit
     - [x] user can delete
-    - [ ] teacher is notified when a student has a negative behavior streak
+    - [ ] teacher is notified when a student has a streak
   - [ ] Can delete on teacher-facing student dashboard
 - PAGE: Class Dashboard
   - behavior streaks